rickeycarter/macDeepLearning/README.md

 macos-egpu --cudaDriver
 ```

-Install the toolkit, which should also include the samples.
+Install the toolkit.
 ```
 macos-egpu --cudaToolkit
 ```
-If the samples are not installed, the following can be used to install them.
+Install the CUDA samples.
 They are helpful for testing the GPU once it is attached.

 ```
 macos-egpu --cudaSamples